OSSCanada/linux_training/Day 2/01 Disk Management/01 Drive Partitions and Formatting.md

 # Best practice way - use UUID
 # UUIDs are unique and consistent across reboots and attaching to another VM
 sudo mount UUIID=b95918ef-63e4-4614-aa06-6f5cc1fb285c /mounted

+# Logical Volumes with LVM
+# It is safe to reference LVM Logical volumes by name as LVM handles the association for you
+# However it is still best practices to use the UUID for consistency
+sudo mount /dev/LVMVolumeGroup/lvm1 /mounted
 ```